hello-robot/stretch_web_teleop/README.md

 The interface is compatible with the Stretch RE1, RE2 and SE3.
 It currently only supports Ubuntu 22.04 and ROS2 Humble.
 Upgrade your operating system if necessary ([instructions](https://docs.hello-robot.com/0.3/installation/robot_install/)) and create/update the Stretch ROS2 Humble workspace ([instructions](https://docs.hello-robot.com/0.3/installation/ros_workspace/)).
 This will install all package dependencies and install the web teleop interface.

+## Audio configuration

+We provide a convenience script `./configure_audio.sh` to configure your audio devices.
+Depending on desired audio configuration, you may need to pass in speaker and mic names (see the comment in the script itself for usage details).
+Below, we detail additional commands that could help configure your audio.

+You may need to re-run audio configuration every time you re-start your Stretch.

+### Audio Devices

+For robot-to-operator audio streaming, the web interfaces uses the robot's system default microphone if one or more external microphones are plugged in, or the built-in robot microphone if no external microphones are plugged in.

+For operator-to-robot text-to-speech, the web interface uses the system default speaker.

+However, note the system defaults can change when you (un)plug audio devices (e.g., sometimes (un)plugging a mic can cause the system default speaker to change).
+Thus, it is best practice to always check.

+In the below instructions,  replace `<sink/source>` with `sink` for a speaker and `source` for a microphone.
+Note that this won't work if you're using X-11 forwarding:

+1. List all speakers/microphones: `pactl list short <sink/source>s`
+1. Get the default: `pactl get-default-<sink/source>`
+1. Set the default: `pactl set-default-<sink/source> <device-name>` where `<device-name>` is one of the names listed from the above command.
+   1. The built-in default speaker will be called something like `alsa_output.pci-0000_00_1f.3.analog-stereo`, and the built-in default mic will be called something like `alsa_input.usb-SEEED_ReSpeaker_4_Mic_Array__UAC1.0_-00.multichannel-input`.

+### Audio volume/gain

+1. To unmute the speaker: `amixer set 'Master unmute`
+1. To set the speaker volume to 100%: `amixer sset 'Master' 100%` (Note that there is also a physical volume knob on the head of the Stretch3 that must be turned up.)
+1. To unmute the mic: `amixer set 'Capture' cap`
+1. To set the mic gain to 100%: `amixer sset 'Capture' 100%`

 ## Installing Beta Teleop Cameras

 To install the Beta teleop cameras, plug one camera in and run the following command: